Tejas-r281/hackathon/README.md

  ![This is result page ]( ./image/details.png)
- On this page we can watch all stuff related to rich come on .
+ On this page we can watch all stuff related to rice  .